DanGravel/Machine-Learning/CheckValidation/README.md

 The purpose of this project is to validate the cash amount written on a check and compare it to the user imputed amount.

-## Neural Network
+## Classifier
-The dataset used to train the network was the MNIST hand written digit dataset.
+The dataset used to train the classifier was the MNIST hand written digit dataset.
 The set included 60 000 hand written numbers.
 The HOG features of each image was calculated and a LinearSVC was used to fit the data.

 ##Perspective Fix